Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 }
 ```

-**Note:** [`struct bprm`](https://github.com/torvalds/linux/blob/971199ad2a0f1b2fbe14af13369704aff2999988/include/linux/binfmts.h#L18) holds a `filename` field, so this is probably a "proper" way to get the executable path in this specific hook.
+**Note:** [`struct bprm`](https://github.com/torvalds/linux/blob/971199ad2a0f1b2fbe14af13369704aff2999988/include/linux/binfmts.h#L18) holds a `filename` field, so this is probably a "proper" way to get the path in this specific hook.
 However, having the ability to convert [`struct path`](https://github.com/torvalds/linux/blob/56019d4ff8dd5ef16915c2605988c4022a46019c/include/linux/path.h#L8) into a string representation opens up a door for many powerful functionalities in different hooks.

-# User-space loader
+# Step 2: User-space loader

 [libbpf-rs](https://github.com/libbpf/libbpf-rs) will be used to create a user-space loader of the eBPF application.
 The repository contains multiple examples on setting up a starter project.